Brisbane punk rock: Second phase (1978–80)

 The Fun Things, originally known as The Aliens, were an outfit that characterised the Detroit sound inspired by Sydney-based punk group, Radio Birdman.
 Fun Things recorded a track, "When the Birdmen Fly", released on their self-titled EP.
-According to McFarlane, "The Fun Things issued what has emerged as one of the most collectable artefacts of the Australian punk rock era, the Fun Things EP which came in a pressing of only 500 copies."
-The band members, John Hartley, Brad Shepherd and, his older brother, Murray Shepherd, went on to join other bands, including the Hoodoo Gurus for Brad and The Screaming Tribesmen for Hartley and Murray.
+According to McFarlane, "The Fun Things issued what has emerged as one of the most collectable artefacts of the Australian punk rock era."
+The band members, John Hartley, Brad Shepherd and his brother, Murray Shepherd, went on to join other bands, including the Hoodoo Gurus for Brad and The Screaming Tribesmen for Hartley and Murray.

 Zero, a feminist-styled punk band, (although some critics considered Zero to play a more quirky sort of pop, or New wave music) were present on the local scene.
 Their contributions were seen as "colourful and imaginative".
 Zero changed their name in the 1980s to Xero and released an EP in 1982.
 The line-up included John Willsteed and Lindy Morrison, who both went on to the Go Betweens.

-Another youthful Brisbane punk band was the Young Identities, which mostly consisted of brothers Gavin, Clayton and Rod McLeod.
+Another youthful Brisbane punk band was the Young Identities.
 According to McFarlane, the band presented "plenty of youthful energy, belligerent spirit and all-important punk attitude.
-Young Identities issued two rare EPs of ultra-primitive, snot-nosed punk".
 In the 1980s the band changed its name to Kicks and joined the rising Goth rock sound.

 Other artists from this second phase included the 31st., the Alphabet Children, the Bodysnatchers, Flying Squad, Gerry Mander and the Boundaries, Just Urbain, the Leftovers, the Pits, Same 13, the Survivors, the Swell Guys, the Toy Watches, the Upsets.
 Fuller Banks & the Debentures, supported UK group the Stranglers at the Queens Hotel, other groups played spasmodically, generally at hall gigs.
 The Stranglers issued a single in October 1979, Nuclear Device (The Wizard of Aus), which focussed on Premier Bjelke-Petersen and his political style.
 It peaked at No. 36 in the UK singles chart.